 Working in small groups, students will plan and execute a complex project, expected to integrate a suite of spatial data through a series of spatial analyses to solve a current-day problem.
-A specific outline of expectations for the projects will be discussed the first week of classes, along with the formation of groups and a brief review of example projects completed in Winter 2016/17.
+A specific outline of expectations for the projects will be discussed the first week of classes, along with the formation of groups and a brief review of example projects completed in previous years.
 Based on the problem of interest and the expected analyses, groups will work with assigned instructors to develop an appropriate database, analysis workflow and final products.
-Project topics and a 'rough plan' must be finalized prior to the Project Progress Reports the week of January 29th.
+Project topics and a 'rough plan' must be finalized prior to the Project Progress Reports the week of January 28th.
 A report and presentation on the result of data scoping, database development, and the planned analysis workflow will be provided at the end of February (the week after Reading Week).
 A 2nd presentation of final results will be provided the final two weeks of the term (refer to the attached schedule).
-A final report discussing the success of the project and detailing any issues encountered and the limitations associated with the use of the final products is due at the end of March.
+A final report discussing the success of the project and detailing any issues encountered and the limitations associated with the use of the final products is due at the end of March along with both a professional poster and an online product (expectations for which will be discussed during the term).